N8WM/nvim-config/README.md

 *Inspired by [@typecraft](https://www.youtube.com/@typecraft_dev)*

 ## Requirements
 I am running NVIM v0.9.4, but dependencies could change in the future.
+If using a Mac, `brew install neovim` is a good option for sourcing nvim.

 ## Installation
 Before installing, save a backup of your previous nvim configuration if desired, and then delete the directory if it exists.